PrototypeZ/Archive/source/_posts/cross-module-method-invocation-made-easy.md

 Note that we add a `@ServiceProvider` annotation on the `AppServiceImpl` class.

-Now, if we need to call methods of `AppService` inside `module1`, we just need to write codes as below:
+Now, if we need to call methods of `AppService` inside `module1` or `module2`, we just need to write codes as below:

 ```kotlin
 val appService = AppJoint.service(AppService::class.java)